open-learning/git4ol/README.md

 > **note**
 >
-> Later in the document you'll be able to see what role a command is issued as by either tracking backwards and checking what the last **actor** note was or simply check the format of the prompt:
+> In this document you'll be able to see what role a command is issued as by simply checking the format of the prompt:
 >
 > ```shell
 > actor@shell:cwd$